legendlittle/liri-node-app/README.md

-# LIRI - A Language Interpretation and Recognition command line Node app
+# LIRI - A Language Interpretation and Recognition Interfact: a command line Node app

 ## Project Overview
 The LIRI app is a project that entails retrieving data from APIs about songs, bands, and concerts, using the user's command line inputs.